International Journal of Mathematical, Engineering and Management

 Conflict of Interest

-Authors, reviewers, or editorial members have to disclose every situation or connection, which could potentially affect the impartial review and publication procedure.
+Authors, reviewers, or editorial board members have to disclose every situation or connection, which could potentially affect the impartial review and publication procedure.

 - Elsevier PERK